 Once logged in, you’re now ready to start setting up your new server as per the following sections.

-Once logged into the Jenkins server via RDP, To start using the Jenkins server deployment , click on the Jenkins desktop icon to launch the application:
+Once logged into the Jenkins server via RDP, To start using Jenkins, open the following URL using the Microsoft Edge browser on the desktop:

-The first time you launch you will see the following screen.
+The first time you launch you will see a similar screen below.
 Follow the instructions to locate the initial administrator password in order to complete the setup and create a new admin account:

 Jenkins Amin URL

 By default, your Jenkins runs at http://localhost:8080/.
-This can be changed by editing jenkins.xml, which is located in the installation directory (C:\Program Files (x86)\Jenkins).
+This can be changed by editing jenkins.xml, which is located in the installation directory (C:\Program Files\Jenkins).
 This file is also the place to change other boot configuration parameters, such as JVM options, HTTPS setup, etc.

 There are a few ways to access the Jenkins login page, either locally on the server by accessing http://localhost:8080